sunzenshen/go-build-your-own-lisp/README.md

 This repository makes extensive use of the [mpc](https://github.com/orangeduck/mpc) library required by the book.
 [Cgo](http://golang.org/cmd/cgo/) is used to integrate this C code with the rest of the Go-based project.

+[Here](http://sunzenshen.github.io/tutorials/2015/05/09/cgotchas-intro.html) is a post that explains some of the design decisions regarding the Cgo usage in this project.

 An isolated branch also includes some experimentation with integrating [editline](https://github.com/troglobit/editline) into the command prompt code.